 The chart above demonstrates that only 66% of the 300 survey respondents say that they would have “no problem” following the instruction to treat the individual and corporation equally.
-That means that there is 34% of the sample that might have a problem and could possibly require a defense attorney to challenge these jurors for cause.
+That means 34% of the sample might have a problem and could possibly require a defense attorney to challenge these jurors for cause.
 Interestingly, when this question was asked on a jury questionnaire on a case in Alameda County, the frequency was nearly identical.

 When the question was asked in an agree/disagree format on our survey, only 21% of participants expressed disagreement (see graph below).
 However, when the question was asked in a yes/no/not sure format, 34% of our participants expressed hesitation.
-For corporate defendants who are concerned about jurors’ ability to treat a corporation and an individual equally, responses to the yes/no/not sure format are more likely to result in a cause challenge, or to require further exploration about jurors’ potential biases.
+For corporate defendants who are concerned about jurors’ ability to treat a corporation and an individual equally, responses to the yes/no/not sure format are more likely to result in a cause challenge or require further exploration about jurors’ potential biases.

 Here are some of the comments that our survey respondents offered to explain why they would not be willing to follow the court’s instruction to treat a corporation and an individual equally.